-Nuclear Weapons Funding Up 20 Percent In New Donald Trump Budget, But Military Health, Benefits Face Cuts
+Nuclear Weapons Funding Up 20 Percent In New Donald Trump Budget, But Military Health Benefits Face Cuts

 After reports revealed earlier on Sunday that Donald Trump’s new federal budget plan would call for $2 trillion in cuts to social safety net programs such as Medicare and food stamps over the next decade, further details leaked from the budget cast new light on the administration’s priorities for the country.

-The big winner in the 2021 Trump budget now appears to be the United States nuclear weapons arsenal, according to a report by the political news site Axios.com on Sunday afternoon.
+The big winner in the 2021 Trump budget now appears to be the U.S. nuclear weapons arsenal, according to a report by Axios on Sunday afternoon.

 The new budget calls for a nearly 20 percent increase in spending on nuclear weapons, according to the Axios report.
 That figure includes approximately $29 billion to “modernize” nuclear delivery systems, and another $20 billion, roughly, for the Nuclear Security Administration, the agency within the Department of Energy that is charged with maintaining the country’s nuclear weapons stockpile.